 The contrasts in Sunland Park are apparent.
 The casino is a massive structure with a gold-colored, domed roof at the entrance.
 During races, horses circle a man-made lake.

 In the surrounding city of Sunland Park, according to the Census, 47 percent of the 14,000 residents live below the poverty line.
+[Editor’s note: See here for information on how to access U.S. census data.]
 The lack of businesses – most are across the state line in Texas – helps explain why.

 The poverty is most apparent as you head west toward Anapra and the fence.
 The little government infrastructure that’s there – a lone fire hydrant sticks out of the ground on the side of the road – almost feels out of place among the desert brush and few homes that dot the landscape.